nekkar/Convolution-based-dissimilarity-for-bioinformatics/README.md

 # Convolution-based dissimilarity for applications in bioinformatics

-The repository offers a self-contained Jupyter notebook illustrating convolut-based dissimilarity measure in application to genomics.
+The repository offers a self-contained Jupyter notebook illustrating convolution-based dissimilarity measure in application to genomics.
 It comes with the test data (public domain) containing 76 genomes of coronaviruses.
 We include a complet examply of computing their phylogenetic tree.

 ## Citation